tweedegolf/sequential-storage/README.md

 - Map: A key-value pair store
 - Queue: A fifo store

-Each are implemented on the `Storage` struct.
 See the [documentation](https://docs.rs/sequential-storage) for examples and API docs.

 To search for data, the crate first searches for the flash page that is likeliest to contain it and then performs a linear scan over the data, skipping data blocks where it can.